 In January 2015, Brotherton assumed the role of 849 NAS Palembang Flight Commander, deploying her flight in support of Operation KIPION which included an embarkation in RFA FORT VICTORIA to conduct Maritime Security Operations in the Gulf of Aden.

 Promoted to Lieutenant Commander in 2016, Brotherton became the Operations Officer for 849 NAS before completing Intermediate Staff Training at Shrivenham and then returning to 849 NAS for the final time as Senior Observer.
 This took her back to the Middle East for the last operational deployment of the SKASaC aircraft before its retirement.
 Brotherton has amassed over 2200 SKASaC hours over the years.

 In August 2018 Brotherton hung up her flying overalls and became Military Assistant to Director Carrier Strike within the Carrier Enabled Power Projection team at MOD Main Building.
 During the Covid crisis she was seconded to the Military Aid to Civilian Authorities team at the Defence Crisis Management Centre for a 3 month spell of writing operational orders to facilitate military assistance.
-In March 2021 Brotherton was selected for promotion to Commander and is currently on maternity leave until 2022.
+In March 2021 Brotherton was selected for promotion to Commander and after a spell on maternity leave took up the position of SO1 Engagement at UK Space Command in May 2022.

 A keen sportswoman Brotherton enjoys playing hockey and has represented the Royal Navy and UK Armed Forces team.
 When not on the hockey field, she enjoys running, skiing and sampling gin from around the world.
 She is married to John and they have a daughter together who keeps them both very busy.